CMU-BORG/Effects-on-Resin-Mechanical-Properties/README.md

-# README for Dataset Described In:
+# README for Analysis Reported In:

 **Impacts of sterilization method on material properties of 3D printable resins with prolonged exposure to cell culture environments**